Adults: Over 11 years oldChildren: From 5 to 11 years oldInfants: Under 4 years old

-Chichen Itza Express (available only Tuesdays & Thursdays)
+Chichen Itza Express (available only Tuesdays and Thursdays)

-This two-hour tour is the perfect solution for those who have little time (or little ones with little patience).
-A one-hour guided tour plus one hour of free time to explore the Mayan ruins of Chichen Itza on your own!
+This 2-hour excursion is the perfect solution for those who have little time (or little ones with little patience).
+A 1-hour guided tour plus 1 hour of free time to explore the Mayan ruins of Chichen Itza on your own!

 Chichen Itza Regular